RongKaiWeskerMA/INSTA/README.md

 ### FC100

 FC100 dataset is a variant of the standard CIFAR100 dataset, which contains images from 100 classes, with each class containing 600 samples.
 We follow the standard setting, where the dataset is split into 60/20/20 classes for training, validation and testing, respectively.
-For downloading and split the data, please refer to [eepEMD repository](https://github.com/icoz69/DeepEMD).
+For downloading and split the data, please refer to [DeepEMD repository](https://github.com/icoz69/DeepEMD).

 ## Training